Highway 16 (Israel): Criticism

 Critics of the project note that because the road currently ends at a traffic light, it creates heavy congestion inside the city.
 To partially overcome this, a set of tunnels that will enable a more direct connection to Begin highway are expected to be completed in the late-2020s.
-Other criticism include the project's very large budget which could have been used to advance public transportation instead.
-Building of the project significantly disrupted the Motza and Revida valleys' natural habitat as well as large pre-historic archeological site which was discovered and subsequently reburied.
+Other criticisms include the project's immense budget, which could have instead been used to advance public transportation.
+Building of the project significantly disrupted the Motza and Revida valleys' natural habitat, including a large pre-historic archeological site, which was discovered and subsequently reburied.